rmkatti/skymapper/README.rst

 ----------------
 **SPHEREx** stands for **S**\ pectro\ **P**\ hotometer for the **H**\ istory of the Universe, **E**\ poch of **R**\ eionization, and Ices **Ex**\ plorer.
-Over its two-year mission, SPHEREx will create two near-IR sky surveys to address NASA's three major astrophysics goals:
+Over its two-year mission, SPHEREx will create two near-infared sky surveys to address NASA's three major astrophysics goals:

 * **Probe the origin and destiny of our universe**